fluxusfrequency/blog/integrating-react-with-backbone.md

 ## Project Structure

 There are many ways to structure the directories for a client-side JS application, and every project lends itself to a slightly different setup.
-Today we'll be basing our directory structure in a fairly typical fashion for a Backbone project, but we'll also be introducing the concept of _screens_ to our application, so we'll also be extending it slightly.
+Today we'll be creating our directory structure in a fairly typical fashion for a Backbone project.
+But we'll also be introducing the concept of _screens_ to our application, so we'll also be extending it slightly.

 Here's what we'll need:

 ```
 assets/